The Running Man (2025 film): Marketing

-The first footage was screened during Paramount's CinemaCon presentation on 3 April 2025.
-It was introduced by Domingo who was on stage with Wright, Powell and Brolin.
-The first trailer released on 1 July 2025, featuring a remix of "Underdog" by Sly and the Family Stone.

-To promote the trailer's release, Glen Powell collaborated with social media influencer Ashton Hall, by appearing in one of his "morning routine" videos, with the video ending with Hall watching the trailer in a private theatre.
+The first footage was screened during Paramount's CinemaCon presentation on April 3, 2025.
+It was introduced by Domingo who was on stage with Wright, Powell, and Brolin.
+The first trailer was released on July 1, 2025, featuring a remix of "Underdog" by Sly and the Family Stone.
+Powell collaborated with the social media influencer Ashton Hall, by appearing in one of his "morning routine" videos, with the video ending with Hall watching the trailer in a private theatre.

-On 10 October 2025, a panel was held at New York Comic Con, which was attended by Wright, Powell and Lee Pace.
+On October 10, 2025, a panel was held at New York Comic Con, which was attended by Wright, Powell, and Lee Pace.
 12 minutes of footage was shown to attendees, alongside a new trailer, which was released online three days later, featuring a remix of "Don't Bring Me Down" by Electric Light Orchestra.
-On 28 October 2025, an advance screening was held at the Paramount lot, which was attended by filmmakers like Joe Dante, Walter Hill, Rian Johnson, Gareth Edwards, Joseph Kosinski, Barry Jenkins, Jordan Peele, The Daniels and Phil Lord & Christopher Miller.
+On October 28, 2025, an advance screening was held at the Paramount lot, which was attended by filmmakers like Joe Dante, Walter Hill, Rian Johnson, Gareth Edwards, Joseph Kosinski, Barry Jenkins, Jordan Peele, The Daniels and Phil Lord & Christopher Miller.
 Powell appeared via video message on the twelfth episode of The Challenge: Vets & New Threats to introduce the daily challenge inspired by the film.

 Release

-The Running Man had its world premiere at Odeon Luxe Leicester Square on 5 November 2025, and its American premiere at AMC Lincoln Square on November 9.
-It was theatrically released on 14 November 2025.
-It was previously scheduled to be released on 21 November 2025, before being moved up to 7 November 2025, and then pushed back to its current date to avoid competition with Predator: Badlands.
+The Running Man premiered at Odeon Luxe Leicester Square on November 5, 2025.
+It made its American premiere at AMC Lincoln Square on November 9.
+It was theatrically released in the United States on November 14.
+It was previously scheduled to be released on November 21, before being moved up to November 7, and then pushed back to its current date to avoid competition with Predator: Badlands.
+The Running Man began streaming on Paramount+ from January 13, 2026.
+It was released on DVD and Ultra HD Blu-ray on March 3.

 Reception

 Box office

-As of 18 November 2025, The Running Man has grossed $19.5 million in the United States and Canada, and $11.2 million in other territories, for a worldwide total of $30.7 million.
+As of 12 January 2026, The Running Man had grossed $38 million in the United States and Canada, and $32 million in other territories, for a worldwide total of $69 million.
 In the United States and Canada, it was released alongside Now You See Me: Now You Don't and Keeper, and was projected to gross $23–25 million in its opening weekend.
-It made $1.9 million in Thursday box office previews, and went on to debut to $16.5 million in its opening weekend, finishing in second at the box office behind Now You See Me: Now You Don't.
+It made $1.9 million in Thursday box office previews and debuted to only $16.5 million in its opening weekend, finishing second at the box office behind Now You See Me: Now You Don't.